caccnz/constitution/constitution.md

 # Preamble

-The Bylaws of the Chinese Alliance Christian Church shall be in accordance with the Constitution For Churches incorporated in the most current edition of the General Constitution of The Christian and Missionary Alliance of New Zealand ("The Alliance").
+The Bylaws of the Chinese Alliance Christian Church shall be in accordance with the Constitution and Bylaws of The Christian and Missionary Alliance of New Zealand ("The Alliance").

 ## Article I The Name